Note: If using Outlook click the above bar where it says “Click to download photos”

 Karma's Gold by Carla Bratt

-In This Issue: This month we are pleased to have with us Carla Bratt, owner of Laughing Fish Studios.
 Her fine gourd art can be found in many upscale galleries and at juried art shows throughout the U.S. Her art has been featured in many books and art publications as well as in numerous magazines and newspaper articles.

 Encaustic Collage work by Carla Bratt

 Carla's artistic interests are not limited to gourds.
 She is a printmaker working with both traditional and contemporary fish prints.
-A fascinating woman to interview, please welcome Carla Bratt in this October issue of Gourd Fever.
+A fascinating woman to interview, please welcome Carla Bratt in this October issue of Gourd Fever

 Tomorrow's Promise by Carla Bratt